Which GERD ICD-10 Code Do You Bill? Start With One Question

 What is the ICD-10 code for GERD with hiatal hernia?

-- Code selection accuracy: K21.9, K21.00, or K21.01 has to match the documented clinical findings, with no inference and no default codes.
+- Code selection: K21.9, K21.00, or K21.01 matching the documented findings exactly, with no inference and no defaults.

-Summary: The GERD ICD-10 Code Decision in Four Lines
+The GERD ICD-10 decision in four lines

 - Use K21.9 when GERD is confirmed and esophagitis isn't documented.